cursim-wiki/cursim-wiki/content/Blog/tech/Using the SCAMPER Method for Design Reviews.md

 ---
-title: Using the SCAMPER Method for Design Reviews
+title: Using the SCAMPER method for Design Reviews
-draft: true
+draft: false
 tags:
   - uiux
   - tech